Central Park birder Christian Cooper on being 'a Black man in the natural world'

 GROSS: That's concise (laughter).

 GROSS: One thing that happened when you were going through puberty is that you realized you were finding some of the superheroes very arousing.
-And let's face it, I mean, they're usually muscular.
-They're sometimes dressed in tights or (laughter) very revealing costumes.
+And let's face it.
+I mean, they're usually muscular.
+They're sometimes dressed in tights or very revealing costumes.

 GROSS: You write in your book that you felt as if you were locked inside a coffin under six feet of earth.